knative/test-infra/tools/coverage/README.md

 ## Build and Release

 Run `make coverage-dev-image` to build and upload a staging version, intended for testing and debugging.
-Staging version can be triggered on PR through command `/test pull-knative-<repository name>-go-coverage-dev`.
+The staging version can be triggered on a PR through the comment `/test pull-knative-<repository name>-go-coverage-dev`.

 Validate the staging version